PraveenUppar/Hash-Lock/README.md

 ## Database Schema

-The normalized schema tightly links users, events, orders, tickets, and ticket variants with strict foreign keys to maintain referential integrity.
+The normalized schema tightly links users, sessions, and accounts with strict foreign keys to maintain referential integrity.

 > _See `prisma/schema.prisma` for the full definition._